deepakjacob/rumblocks/README.md

 done
 ```

-The `dwmblocks` allows you to divide the status bar into multiple blocks, each of
-which can be updated at its own interval.
+`dwmblocks` enhances this by allowing you to segment the status bar into multiple blocks.
+Each of these blocks can be updated at its own, individual rate.

-## Why `rumblocks`?

-Vanilla `dwmblocks` block execution is sequential.
+## What Sets `rumblocks` Apart?

-With `rumblocks`, executes blocks in a aynchronous non-blocking manner.
+While the standard dwmblocks executes blocks sequentially, rumblocks takes it to the next level by running blocks asynchronously in a non-blocking fashion.

 ## Installation